dbca-wa/sdis/docs/source/index.rst

 the :doc:`specs`, we should have a test case covering each requirement (badge "Test Coverage"), and all tests should pass (badge "Test Status").

-Installing, running and maintaining SDIs is documented in the :doc:`maintainer_docs`;
+Installing, running and maintaining SDIS is documented in the :doc:`maintainer_docs`;
-the sofware architecture and design decisions are discussed in the :doc:`developer_docs`.
+the software architecture and design decisions are discussed in the :doc:`developer_docs`.

 .. toctree::
    :maxdepth: 3